 By David Beasley

-ATLANTA (Reuters) - Attorneys for a Georgia man facing execution next week will argue to the state's pardons board on Friday that executing the two-time murderer would be unjust because of his limited mental capacity.
+ATLANTA (Reuters) - Attorneys for a Georgia man facing execution next week argued to the state's pardons board on Friday that executing the two-time murderer would be unjust because of his limited mental capacity.

 Warren Lee Hill, 52, is scheduled to die by lethal injection on July 18.
-In a series of unsuccessful appeals, his lawyers have argued that his execution should be halted because he suffered from what they termed mental retardation.
+In a series of unsuccessful appeals, his lawyers have said his execution should be halted because he suffered from what they termed mental retardation.

-In petitioning the board for clemency, Hill's attorneys are raising questions about Georgia's strict standard for defining mental retardation.
+In petitioning the board for clemency, Hill's attorneys raised questions about Georgia's strict standard for defining mental retardation.

 In 1988, Georgia became the first U.S. state to enact a law banning the execution of mentally retarded defendants.
 But Georgia has perhaps the toughest standard in the nation for defining mental retardation, requiring proof "beyond a reasonable doubt," Dieter said.

 "I don't know of any other state that puts the burden on the defendant to show (retardation) beyond a reasonable doubt, the highest standard that there is in the judicial system," he said.

 Mental retardation is generally defined as having a score of 70 or below on intelligence tests, Dieter said.
 Hill scored 69 on one intelligence test and in the 70s on others, according to court records.

 States also take additional factors into account, including a defendant's ability to perform routine tasks.
 Georgia's attorney general and a federal appellate court have noted that Hill served in the U.S. Navy and saved money to purchase cars and motorcycles before his incarceration.